syncfusion-content/maui-docs/MAUI/Masked-Entry/Getting-Started.md

 # Getting Started with .NET MAUI Masked Entry (SfMaskedEntry)

-This section explains you the steps required to configure a `SfMaskedEntry` control in a real-time scenario and provides a walk-through on some of the customization features available in `SfMaskedEntry` control.
+This section explains the steps required to configure a `SfMaskedEntry` control in a real-time scenario and provides a walk-through on some of the customization features available in the `SfMaskedEntry` control.

 ## Creating an application using the .NET MAUI Masked Entry